 Perimenopause refers to the time of body’s natural transition to menopause.
 Women start perimenopause at different ages.
-It can begin 2-10 years before menopause, when the ovaries gradually make less estrogen.
-It starts in their 40s, but may start even in 30s.
+It can begin 2-10 years before menopause, when the ovaries gradually make less oestrogen.
+It starts in their 40s but may start even in 30s.
 In case of some women, perimenopause can last only few months, whereas in others it can last several years.
 The average length of perimenopause time is about four years.
 Oestrogen and progesterone fluctuate wildly in perimenopause and ovulations become irregular.
-In the perimenopause estrogen and progesterone levels spike and drop suddenly and gradually decline.
+In the perimenopause oestrogen and progesterone levels spike and drop suddenly and gradually decline.

-The menopause is a time during which levels of the female sex hormones estrogen and progesterone, which control women’s menstrual cycle, decline leading to the permanent absence of the menstruation.
+The menopause is a time during which levels of the female sex hormones oestrogen and progesterone, which control women’s menstrual cycle, decline leading to the permanent absence of the menstruation.

 The declining levels of these hormones during menopause may lead to the following symptoms: Hot flushes, Night sweats, Fatigue, Sleeplessness, Difficulty concentration, Mood swings, Irritability, Panic attacks, Anxiety, Feelings of sadness, Depression, Memory lapses or loss, Lack of motivation, Tension, Heart palpitations, Headaches, Bloating, Weight gain, Muscle tension, Joint pain, Vaginal dryness, Loss of libido, Frequent urination, Urinary tract infections, etc.

 Hormonal changes related to menopause (and perimenopause) may also play a role in lung function decline (causing shortness of breath and other symptoms) since they can lead to systemic inflammation and the bone-thinning disease osteoporosis.
 Researchers suggest that osteoporosis can compress the height of the chest vertebrae, limiting air intake, thus contributing to the shortness of breath.